tekoppar/ExtendedManager/README.md

 - Hitbox split creator.
 - Race editor that allows you to create custom races with custom settings with ghosts.
 - Information regarding Ori and Ori's states.

+# Installation
+Download and extract the folder anywhere you'd like, run the application.

 # Credit to
 - DevilSquirrel for creating the Manager